 Nanaimo Bars Filling

-In a medium-sized bowl soften butter and then combine with icing sugar, custard and milk.
+In a medium-sized bowl soften butter and then combine with powdered sugar, custard and milk.
 I find using a silicone spatula works the best to smash out any lumps.

-Once lump free spread onto the chilled base and place back in the refrigerator.
+Once lump free, spread custard mixture onto the chilled base and place dish back in the refrigerator.

 The Best Nanaimo Bars Topping

-In a small bowl melt semi-sweet chocolate with butter.
-Microwave at 30-second intervals being sure to stir in between until completely melted.
+In a small bowl, melt the semi-sweet chocolate with butter.
+Microwave at 30-second intervals, being sure to stir in between until completely melted.

 Mix until smooth.